Introduction

 Atheists' Day

-The fool says in his heart, 'There is no God'” – Ps.
-14:1; 53:1, KJV.
-That sounded harsh, King David.
-It was not harsh.
+“The fool says in his heart, 'There is no God'” (Ps.
+14:1; 53:1, KJV).
+That sounds harsh, King David.
+It is not harsh.
 It is inspired truth.
 April 1st is annual Atheists' Day.
-They are foolish enough to say that they know there is no God.
+Atheists are foolish enough to say that they know that there is no God.
 An agnostic speculates whether God exists or not.
 An atheist is convinced in his foolishness that God does not exist.

 From nothing, nothing comes.
 That is a basic point of logic and common sense.
 If there was ever a time when nothing existed, then nothing would exist now.
 Something exists now; therefore, something, or someone, had to have always existed (eternally).

 Since the universe is not eternal, then someone must be eternal.
-That someone is God, in three persons: the Father, the Word who became flesh as the Christ, and the Holy Spirit.
+That someone is God, in three persons, the Father, the Word (who became flesh as the Christ), and the Holy Spirit.

 Good Friday

-It is finished, Jesus stated, as he died on the cross (John 19:30).
-The three words are profound.
+“It is finished,” Jesus stated as he died on the cross (John 19:30).
+Those three words are profound.
 God's eternal scheme of redemption was finished.
-Before he created the heavens and the earth, God had always known (as he is omniscient) that his plan to save mankind would happen, in time.
+Before he created the heavens and the earth, God had always known (as he is omniscient) that his plan to save humankind would be realized.

 Resurrection Sunday